mavlink/mavlink-devguide/en/guide/serialization.md

 Extension fields are sent in XML-declaration order and are not included in the [CRC_EXTRA](#crc_extra) calculation.
 This allows new extension fields to be appended to the end of a message without breaking binary compatibility.

+> [!WARNING]
-> **Warning** This ordering is unique and can be easily implemented in a protocol generator by using a stable sorting algorithm.
+> This ordering is unique and can be easily implemented in a protocol generator by using a stable sorting algorithm.
 > The alternative to using sorting would be either to use inefficient alignment, which is bad for the target architectures for typical MAVLink applications, or to have function calls in the order of the variable size instead of the application context.
 > This would lead to very confusing function signatures of serialization functions.